 His head was bowed for a time.
 Then he lifted his wet face: “Thankee Jesus!
 Somebody come ast about Cudjo!
 I want tellee somebody who I is, so maybe dey go in de Afficky soil some day and callee my name and somebody dere say, ‘Yeah, I know Kossula.’ ”

 This and more highlighted in Vulture; the Hurston’s full account in Barraccoon.

 I don’t remember any live action movies growing up that featured someone like me.
 And now here comes A Wrinkle In Time with a mixed race protagonist and a diverse cast and crew.

 Overall, it is a children’s story very much aimed at the 8-12 demographic.
 Despite being beautifully shot and infused with Oprah, the film is not intended for me.
 But as I watched it, somewhere–within a mildly entertained adult–was a younger version of myself finally feeling validated and represented in a genre I love.

 One day I’ll be able to show this movie to my kids and say, “See, families like ours and children like you exist.
 And they get to have every bit as magical and heroic of adventures as anyone else.”

-, “Civil rights work and social justice work take imagination, to imagine a world that isn’t there, and you imagine that it can be there.
+I am so grateful for this film and for director Ava DuVernay, whose other works include 13th, Venus Vs, and Selma.
+In her own words, “Civil rights work and social justice work take imagination, to imagine a world that isn’t there, and you imagine that it can be there.
 And that’s the same thing that you do whenever you imagine and insert yourself in a future space, or in a space where you’ve been absent.”

 Thanks to this movie, there’s at least one imagined world made real, at least one absence turned into presence, and at least one mixed kid feeling happy.